 Jesus gave us clear instructions on how we should make disciples in Matthew 28:18-20 and Acts 1:8.

 First, we are to share the good news of the Gospel (John 3:16).
-Then, we encourage people to believe in and accept Jesus as their personal Lord and Savior (John 3:16) by repenting of their sin, getting baptized (Acts 2:38), and receiving God’s free gift of grace and forgiveness (Ephesians 2:8-9).
-Finally, we spend time helping that person grow in community with others by studying God’s Word (the Bible), practicing the discipline of prayer, and encouraging them to make other disciples of Jesus (Matthew 28:18-20; Acts 1:8).
+Then, we encourage people to believe in and follow Jesus as their personal Lord and Savior (John 3:16) by repenting of their sin, getting baptized (Acts 2:38), and receiving God’s free gift of grace and forgiveness (Ephesians 2:8-9).
+Finally, we spend time helping that person grow in Christlikeness by studying God’s Word (the Bible), practicing the discipline of prayer, and encouraging them to make other disciples of Jesus (Matthew 28:18-20; Acts 1:8).
 When we follow and repeat this process, we multiply followers of Jesus!

 What does that look like?